 London: A startup haven

 While London would rank highest on a number of metrics, the capital has for a number of years been the best city for tech startups, not just in the UK but the whole of Europe.
-It’s no wonder really, given its unrivaled access to talent, its wealth of technical expertise, and its role as one of Europe’s biggest transport hubs.
-In global terms, London is ranked joint third with Beijing for best startup hub, behind Silicon Valley and New York.
+It’s no wonder really, given its unrivalled access to talent, its wealth of technical expertise, and its role as one of Europe’s biggest transport hubs.
+In global terms, London is ranked joint second with New York for best startup hub, behind Silicon Valley.

 Cambridge: The UK’s Silicon Valley

 Cambridge has long benefited from hosting one of the most prestigious universities in the world, attracting a wealth of talent on that merit alone.
-However, as part of the so-called ‘Golden Triangle’ alongside Oxford and London, the University of Cambridge also receives the majority of state funding for research and development.
-In fact, in 2019, the city received four times the amount of tech investment per head that London did.
+However, as part of the so-called ‘Golden Triangle’ alongside Oxford and London, the University of Cambridge also receives the majority of state funding for research and development, with university spinouts raising £501m last year alone.

 It’s perhaps unsurprising to hear, then, that Cambridge has become a hotspot for ‘deep tech’, or technology that is built from cutting-edge scientific research.
-The city has become renowned for its artificial intelligence research, receiving £2.2 billion in funding in 2019.
+The city has become renowned for its artificial intelligence research, and hosts Microsoft, and Samsung research labs to name a few.